vskbellala/vskbellala.github.io/content/projects/astheos.md

 title: "Astheos"
 date: 2025-03-31T07:25:39-04:00
 draft: false
-images: ["/img/astheos/analyze.webp"]
+images: ["/img/astheos/astheos-logo.webp"]
-alt: "Astheos preview"
+alt: "Astheos Logo"
 ---

 [Astheos](https://astheos.com/) is an in-development, OpenAI-powered educational and interactive web app designed to help patients interpret lab tests.
 Astheos is being developed in collaboration with Archit Chabbi and Samanyu Kunchanapalli, with input from professors and clinicians at the Warren Alpert Medical School and Brown University.